About Angelo

 Follow me:

-Angelo holds bachelor’s degrees in biology from the University of Richmond and environmental policy from Rollins College.
-He is passionate about scuba diving in warm tropical waters and is a self-proclaimed mediocre ukulele player.
+Villagomez holds degrees in biology from the University of Richmond and environmental policy from Rollins College.
+He is a scuba diver, a self-proclaimed mediocre ukulele player, and a passionate advocate for the cultural and ecological integrity of island nations.

 MEDIA